CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/help/faq.md

 <a href="https://hpcc.umd.edu/hpcc/help/slurmenv.html">Slurm Environment Variables</a>

+Q. I see other tutorials that use a configure file instead of a yaml file to create the cluster.
+Can I use this instead?

+A. No, you must convert the text based config file to a yaml file to use with the Parallel Cluster CLI 3.+ version used in this tutorial.
+An example of this type of tutorial is  < a href="https://aws.amazon.com/blogs/compute/fire-dynamics-simulation-cfd-workflow-using-aws-parallelcluster-elastic-fabric-adapter-amazon-fsx-for-lustre-and-nice-dcv/"> Fire Dynamics Simulation CFD workflow using AWS ParallelCluster, Elastic Fabric Adapter, Amazon FSx for Lustre and NICE DCV</a>
+You can try to use the v2 to v3 converter, see more: <a href="https://docs.aws.amazon.com/parallelcluster/latest/ug/moving-from-v2-to-v3.html">moving from v2 to v3</a>

 Q. If I find an issue, or need help with this CMAQ ParallelCluster Tutorial what do I do?

 A. Please file an issue using github.